 The Gutenburg Diagram in Design

-We are fortunate to be a part of the web design as it has begun to reach a level of maturity.
+We are fortunate to be a part of web design as it reaches maturity.
 With advances in technology and prominent bloggers publishing great information on design concepts such as using grids, baselines, art direction and the rule of thirds (among others) we are able to work with the design of websites on a much higher level than even a few years ago.

 However there are other principals of design that have yet to get ample amount of attention or usage.
 One of these principals is the “Gutenburg Diagram,” which you have likely used on some level with out realization.